dsanchor/apim-demo-infra/README.md

 - API Management service name: *"${var.prefix}${var.environment}-apim-${var.uniqueId}"*

 To run the automation, push the changes to the *dev* branch.
 The automation will run automatically.
+Remember to activate GitHub actions in your repository before execute git push.

 ```bash
 git add .